microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 In this tutorial we will learn how to do inferencing for the popular Stable Diffusion deep learning model in C#.
 Stable Diffusion models denoise a static image to create an image that represents the text prompt given by the user.

-For the below example sentence the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) creates a text embedding that "understands" text and image relationship.
-A random noise image is created and then denoised with the `unet` model and scheduler algorithm to create an image that represents the text prompt.

 ```text
 "make a picture of green tree with flowers around it and a red sky"
 ```